 The Fair Credit Reporting Act (FCRA) sets the reporting limit on collection accounts and is equal to seven years from the date of last activity, or DLA.
 Most accounts are charged off as bad debt after six months of missed payments.
 Therefore, you can expect to see the collections fall off your credit report seven years and six months after your last payment.

 The statute of limitations on debt varies from state to state.
 It can be as few as three years or as many as six (or longer for some types of debt).
 When the statute of limitations has passed on a debt, it is referred to as “time-barred.”

-While a debt collector can continue to contact you unless you tell them to stop, they cannot legally sue you to obtain a judgment once the statute of limitations has passed.
+A debt collector can continue to contact you unless you tell them to stop.
+However, they cannot legally sue you to obtain a judgment once the statute of limitations has passed.
 The debt may still be listed on your credit report after the statute of limitations has passed if the reporting limit hasn’t.

 An underhanded debt collection agency may attempt to coerce you into paying by listing a more recent date on the account.
 This is known as re-aging and is illegal under the FDCPA and the FCRA.

 If you try to set up a payment plan, you could open yourself up to a lawsuit by re-starting the time creditors legally have to collect.
 If you’re not paying the creditor who currently owns the debt, the account remains as an unpaid collection account.

 Debt collectors now have to wait 180 days before reporting an unpaid medical bill to a credit bureau.
 This gives you an extra six months to receive bills, ensure they are correct, and figure out how you can take care of them before they land on your credit reports.

 Also, with the newest version of the FICO score, FICO 9, medical collection accounts carry less weight.

 When you receive your billing information from your providers, your first task is to ensure that the information is accurate.
 Unfortunately, it can be confusing to understand what charges your insurance company should cover and what you’ll be responsible for.